pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/README.md

 # Description
 This project analyzes the performance of different EV isolation techniques (ExoGAG, IP CD9, SEC, UC) for detecting glycosylated proteins and peptides.
 The analysis focuses on identifying:

-- The total number of proteins and peptides detected by each technique
+- The total number of proteins and peptides detected by each technique.
-- Proteins and peptides present in the Vesiclepedia database
+- Proteins and peptides present in the Vesiclepedia database.
-- Proteins and peptides with specific glycosylations
+- Proteins and peptides with specific glycosylations.

-The results include statistical analyses (Kruskal-Wallis and *post hoc* Dunn's test if the former is significant) and visualizations (boxplots and pie charts) that allow comparing the performance of the different techniques.
+The results include statistical analyses (Kruskal-Wallis and *post hoc* Dunn's test if the former is significant) and visualizations (boxplots and pie charts) that allow for comparing the performance of the different techniques.